Ultimate One Week Italy Itinerary for First Timers

 This is the start of your trip, so you’ll need to fly in.
 Rome has two airports, so be careful you fly into the correct one.
 The main international airport in Rome is Fiumicino (FCO).
 This airport is the further out one.
 To get to the city center from FCO, you have two options.

 - Option 1: Take the train.
 Follow signs in the airport to the train platform.
-From FCO, take the train to Roma Termini train station.
+From FCO, take the Leonardo express train to Roma Termini train station.
 This costs €14 and will take 30 minutes.
 From Roma Termini, you can either walk to your accommodation, or use the Metro to take the subway if your accommodation is further away.
 Be very careful of pick-pocketers in this train station!
 Do not accept or ask help from anyone except official employees, and wear your backpack facing your front.

 - Option 2: Take a taxi.
-Taxis from FCO into central Rome are a fixed fare of €48.
+Taxis from FCO into central Rome are a fixed fare of €55.
 Make sure you get into an official taxi at the taxi pickup line.
 They should accept card, and you can double check this as well as fare before getting in.
 This will take 30 minutes, just like the train.

 Rome’s other airport is Ciampino (CIA).
 This smaller airport is actually slightly closer to central Rome.
 However, it is only used for budget airline flights within Europe, like RyanAir and EasyJet.
 If you’re flying here (or anywhere!) with RyanAir, definitely skim through my guide on how to not get ripped off!
 Once again, you have two options on how to get to central Rome from CIA airport.

 - Option 1: Take a bus to (right near) Roma Termini train station.
 There are multiple options you can explore here.
-Some include SITBusShuttle for €6 one-way, or Terravision for €4 if purchased online or €6 in person.
+Some include SITBusShuttle for €6 one-way, or Terravision for €6.50 one-way if purchased online.
 This ride takes 40 minutes.

 - Option 2: Take a taxi.
-Taxis from CIA into central Rome are a fixed fare of €30.
+Taxis from CIA into central Rome are a fixed fare of €40.
 Again, make sure you get into an official taxi at the taxi pickup line and confirm the fare before getting in.
-This ride takes 30 minutes.
+This ride takes 40 minutes.

 What to Do in Rome (Three Days)